Sports Injury Claims

 If you have been injured playing sports, in an accident that wasn’t your fault, you may be eligible to make a sport injury claim.
 Every case is different, and, because all sport carries a certain level of injury risk, it can be difficult to determine fault.

-The easiest way to check whether you are eligible to make a sport injury claim is to speak with one of our expert advisors!
+The easiest way to check whether you are eligible to make a sport injury claim is to speak with one of our expert agents.
 They will be able to discuss the details of your case with you, and determine whether your sports injury compensation claim is likely to be successful.

 What is the Time Limit to Make a Sports Injury Claim?